petro-kushchak/homebridge-homepod-radio/README.md

 </span>

-### HomePod Mini Radio is a Homebridge plugin for streaming radio urls and audio files to a Homepod Mini or an Apple TV.
+### HomePod Mini Radio is a Homebridge plugin for streaming radio urls and audio files to a Homepod (Mini or OG) or an Apple TV.

 ## <!-- Thin separator line -->

-## Streaming radio to HomePod (Mini)
+## Streaming radio to HomePod

-The main idea is to stream to the HomePod Mini (or Apple TV) using the `pyatv` AirPlay library.
+The main idea is to stream audio to the HomePod or Apple TV using the `pyatv` AirPlay library.

 - Automatically stops streaming when HomePod is used by another app
 - Sometimes audio streaming stops, so plugin automatically restarts it